ibm-cloud-docs/power-iaas/vpn-connections.md

 The Power Systems Virtual Server infrastructure consists of subnets and virtual server instances (VSIs).
 You can use VPN as a service with your existing VSIs and private networks.
 To create a VSI on a private network, see [Creating a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) and [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 You can use VPN to securely connect your Power Virtual Server Service Instance to an on-premises network through a VPN tunnel.
 For more information, see [Connecting to your on-premises network](/docs/vpc?topic=vpc-vpn-onprem-example&interface=ui).

 A maximum of four VPN connections are supported for one user account.
 A maximum of four policies (IKE and IPsec) for a VPN connection is supported.
-Currently VPN for Power Systems Virtual Servers is supported in TOR01, SYD05, TOK04, and OSA21 data centers.
+Currently, VPN for Power Systems Virtual Servers is supported in TOR01, SYD05, TOK04, and OSA21 data centers.
 {: important}

 To learn more about using the command-line interface (CLI) for VPN connections, see [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-connections).